Are Those GelPro Mats As Good As They Look?

 This is one of those start-up stories that begins with a problem and ends up with a solution and a new business.
 Turns out one Thanksgiving, Lisa McMahan was getting cold feet in the kitchen from standing on their cold hardwood floors too long while preparing the feast.

 Her husband Robb, an engineer by trade, figured he could make her life a little better by creating a “gel-filled anti-fatigue floor mat his wife could stand on and no longer suffer from aching calf muscles.
 This was back in 2003 and since then, they keep coming up with newer and better models made from different materials at different thicknesses depending on what they are being used for.

 Where to Use Your GelPro Mat?

 For me, it’s all about the kitchen.
-My wife and I spend a lot of time in the kitchen because we love to cook and entertain but not everyone is like us.
-Some of you may spend a lot of time in front of a hobby bench or work bench fixing things or making cool home projects.
+My wife and I spend a lot of time in the kitchen because we love to cook and entertain, but not everyone is like us.
+Some of you may spend much time in front of a hobby bench or workbench fixing things or making cool home projects.

 Then there are all those commercial uses you can imagine using a GelPro for.
-Think of any job where you have to spend a lot of time on your feet standing.
+Think of any job where you must spend a lot of time standing on your feet.
 I’ll name a few: